 While SpareBank 1 SR-Bank benefits from solid access to domestic and international capital markets, with a stronger footing than its local peers, providing a good funding diversification, its reliance on wholesale funding remains high.
-Market funds accounted for 38.1% of tangible banking assets (including assets transferred to covered bond companies) as of December 2016 (35.5% as of June 2017), which we believe renders the bank susceptible to potential shifts in investor sentiment.
+Market funds accounted for 34.6% of tangible banking assets (including assets transferred to covered bond companies) as of September 2017, which we believe renders the bank susceptible to potential shifts in investor sentiment.

-SpareBank 1 SR-Bank also benefits from a good deposit base, which represented 47% of total funding (including covered bonds issued through SpareBank 1 Boligkreditt and SpareBank 1 Næringskreditt) at end-June 2017, which has proven to be resilient and stable over many years.
-Deposits from customers increased by 11% as of June 2017 compared to June 2016.
-During 2016, in contrast, the bank's deposits declined by 4.1%.
-Lower deposit growth in the corporate market in 2016 (incl. capital market) was the result of larger deposits from institutional customers, held as part of the liquidity portfolio, having been replaced by other longer-term debt instruments to protect the group's liquidity.
-The bank's gross loans-to-deposits ratio, including transferred loans, was around 185% in June 2017.
+SpareBank 1 SR-Bank also benefits from a good deposit base, which represented 46% of total funding (including covered bonds issued through SpareBank 1 Boligkreditt and SpareBank 1 Næringskreditt) at end-September 2017, which has proven to be resilient and stable over many years.
+Deposits from customers increased by 13% as of September 2017 compared to September 2016.
+The bank's gross loans-to-deposits ratio, including transferred loans, was around 188% in September 2017.